Commodity Code

 Kit/Package

 NetSuite treats a kit as a single line item in transactions.
-It cannot be broken down into its member items with distinct prices and commodity codes.
-If you want your Intrastat report to include all items, be sure to use Item Group instead of Kit/Package.
+It can't be broken down into its member items with separate prices and commodity codes.
+If you want your Intrastat report to include all items, use Item Group instead of Kit/Package.
+For more information, see Key Differences Between Kits, Groups, and Assemblies.

 Related Topics: